 Sjokolade

-Dogs cannot tolerate chocolate, and react to the substance theobromine.
-It does not take large amounts before the nervous system is triggered.
-Dark chocolate is the worst, and only a few bites are enough to cause symptoms of illness in the dog.
-Typical symptoms of chocolate poisoning are increased body temperature, increased heart rate and arrhythmia, convulsions, staggering, vomiting and diarrhoea.
+Dogs cannot tolerate chocolate and react to the substance theobromine.
+It doesn't take large amounts for the nervous system to be activated.
+Dark chocolate is the worst – and just a few bites are enough to cause symptoms of illness in the dog.
+Typical symptoms of chocolate poisoning are increased body temperature, increased heart rate and arrhythmia, cramps, staggering, vomiting and diarrhea.
 Light chocolate can also be dangerous in larger quantities.

 Raisins and grapes

-Raisins and grapes can be harmful to the dog's kidneys, and it is individual how much is needed before the dog is poisoned.
-For some people, even one raisin can be enough, causing symptoms such as vomiting, diarrhoea, stomach pain and lethargy.
+Raisins and grapes can be harmful to a dog's kidneys – and it depends on the individual how much it takes before the dog is poisoned.
+For some, even one raisin can be enough to cause symptoms such as vomiting, diarrhea, stomach pain and lethargy.

 Xylitol

-Xylitol is a sweetener that is often found in, among other things, sugar-free chewing gum and candies.
-The substance can be very toxic even in small quantities, and can be fatal if poisoning is not detected early enough.
-Symptoms appear quickly, about an hour after ingestion.
+Xylitol is a sweetener often found in sugar-free gum and candy, among other things.
+The substance can be highly toxic even in small amounts and can be fatal if poisoning is not detected early enough.
+Symptoms come on quickly – about an hour after ingestion.

 Rat poison

-It is perhaps not so surprising that rat poison is dangerous for dogs, considering that the substance is used to kill rats.
-Symptoms of poisoning are that the dog becomes limp, lethargic, impaired general condition, nosebleeds, bloody diarrhea or bloody vomiting.
-These will probably only arrive after a few days.
+It is perhaps not surprising that rat poison is dangerous for dogs – considering that the substance is used to kill rats.
+Symptoms of poisoning include the dog becoming lethargic, lethargic, having a poor general condition, nosebleeds, bloody diarrhea or bloody vomiting.
+These usually only appear after a few days.

 Glycol (antifreeze)

-Glycol is one of the most dangerous things a dog can ingest and is found, among other things, in windscreen washer fluid, coolant and brake fluid.
-Even a small amount can be fatal, and the symptoms of poisoning can vary in severity.
-It is absorbed quickly and after only 3 hours the blood will have maximum concentration.
+Glycol is one of the most dangerous things a dog can ingest and is found in windshield washer fluid, coolant and brake fluid, among other things.
+Even a small amount can be fatal – and the symptoms of poisoning can vary depending on the severity.
+It is absorbed quickly, and after only 3 hours the blood will have a maximum concentration.
 The first signs of glycol poisoning often appear in the form of lethargy, uncoordinated walking and vomiting.
-Sometimes the animal may show signs of recovery after a while, but don't be fooled!
+Sometimes the animal can show signs of improvement after a while – but don't be fooled!
 If you suspect that your dog has ingested antifreeze, you must contact a veterinarian immediately.

 Read more about glycol poisoning here!